cardano-foundation/docs-cardano-org/explore-cardano/glossary.rst

       a test network where users can experiment with new features and code and provide their feedback before a live mainnet launch.
 A testnet can be run locally or in some cases a public is used.

     token
-      a digital unit that represents a footprint of value defined by the community, market state, or self-governed entity.
-A token can act as a payment unit, reward, trading asset, or information holder.
+      cryptographic token that represents a footprint of value defined by the community, market state, or self-governed entity.
+A token can be fungible or non-fungible, and act as a payment unit, reward, trading asset, or information holder.

+    token builder
+      a piece of software that allows users to define tokens to be forged in a forging transaction.

+    token bundle
+      a collection of mixed tokens belonging to one or more different asset groups, usually stored in a single output.

+    token burning
+       the process of removing a token from circulation, (destroying the token).

+    tokenization
+      the process of representing real-world assets with digital tokens.

+    token minting
+      the process of creating new tokens.

     tps
       transactions per second.